reeflective/team/README.md

 the most widely used attempt being the [Hashicorp plugin system](https://github.com/hashicorp/go-plugin), which entirely rests on an (g)RPC backend.

+Consequently, differences and similarities can be resumed as follows:
+- The **Hashicorp plugins only support "remote" plugins** in that each plugin must be a different binary.
+Although those plugins seem to be executed "in-memory", they are not.
+On the contrary, the `reeflective/team` clients and servers can (should, and will) be used both in memory and remotely (here remotely means as a distinct subprocess: actual network location is irrelevant).
+- The purpose of the `reeflective/team` library is **not** to emulate dynamic code execution behavior.
+  Rather, its intent is to make programs that should or might be better used as servers to several clients to act as such easily and securely in many different scenarios.
+- The **Hashicorp plugins are by essence restrained to an API problem**, and while the `team` library is equally (but not mandatorily or exclusively) about interactive usage of arbitrary programs.
+- **The Hashicorp plugin relies mandatorily (since it's built on) a gRPC transport backend**.
+While gRPC is a very sensible choice for many reasons (and is therefore used for the default example backend in `example/transports/`), the `team` library does not force library users to use a given transport/RPC backend, nor even to use one.
+Again, this would be beyond the library scope, but what is in scope is the capacity of this library to interface with or use different transports.
+- Finally, the Hashicorp plugins are not aware of any concept of users as they are considered by the team library, although both use certificate-based connections.
+However, `team` promotes and makes easy to use mutually authenticated (Mutual TLS) connections (see the default gRPC example backend).
+Related to this, teamservers integrate loggers and a database to store working data.

 -----
 ## Status